 • mid?

-September Sun was once the only female I knew of that produced ornamental leaves similar to that of the male arctic kiwi vines, but new varieties with the same trait are starting to circulate the US.
+September Sun was once the only female in the US that produced ornamental leaves, similar to that of the male arctic kiwi vines, but new varieties with the same trait are starting to circulate the country.

 Viktor